 We can all identify with the collective “phew” we feel when we know we’ve narrowly avoided a mishap, no matter how minor.
 For businesses, especially ones with high-risk environments, a close call is much more than a reminder to knock on wood.
 For hospitals, factories, event spaces, and more, just the possibility of an incident occurring is enough to influence operations.
 Often referred to as “near miss” events, companies can learn a lot about their exposure to risk from these close calls.

-Companies can emphasize the importance of recording and reporting near miss incidents by harkening back to Frank Bird’s “safety pyramid”, a theory that states there is a direct relationship between fatalities, serious accidents, minor accidents, and near misses.
+Companies can emphasize the importance of recording and reporting near miss incidents by harkening back to Frank Bird’s “safety pyramid”, a theory that states there is a direct relationship between fatalities, serious accidents (like the ones who got injured in a motorcycle accident), minor accidents, and near misses.
 The principle has been a tenet of workplace safety practices for decades.